chalabi2/gravity-dashboard/README.md

 * Average fees are all the fees added together denominated in $USD and divided by total amount of transactions for a given time frame.

-* The amount of transactions in each time frame is calculated by looking at the transactions time stamp and filtering it **side-note, chain fees were enabled post gravity launch.
+* The amount of transactions in each time frame is calculated by looking at the transactions time stamp and filtering it. *Side-note: chain fees were enabled post gravity launch*

 * Highest fees are also gathered by iterating through every transaction with a fee in order to find the highest $USD value fee.